Matthew Parris: Early life and education

+He later attributed his embrace of conservatism to an early reading of George Orwell's Animal Farm: "An admiration for [the pigs'] intelligence and sense of order dawned in me.
+I never liked them, but their final triumph taught me that idealism is not enough."

-Parris was educated at Waterford Kamhlaba United World College of Southern Africa, an independent school just outside Mbabane in Swaziland, Sessions School on the island of Cyprus, and Clare College, Cambridge, where he gained a first class degree in law and was a member of the Liberal Club.
+Parris was educated at Waterford Kamhlaba United World College of Southern Africa, an independent school just outside Mbabane in Swaziland, Sessions School on the island of Cyprus, and Clare College, Cambridge, where he gained a first class degree in law and was a member of the Cambridge University Liberal Club.
 He won a Paul Mellon scholarship and studied international relations at Yale University.

-He has said that an early reading of Animal Farm made him a Conservative, as "An admiration for [the pigs'] intelligence and sense of order dawned in me."
+At Yale, he failed to receive his Master of Arts degree, later blaming "too much coffee, Four Roses bourbon, train training to break a five-minute mile and hanging out with interesting people."
+It was at the university that he befriended Peter Ackroyd.